 - Chest pain

-Serious forms of bradycardia, such as complete heart block, are medical emergencies.
+Some types of bradycardia need emergency care.
 They can lead to loss of consciousness or sudden

-The doctor will ask about your symptoms and medical history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-Your heart will be examined with a stethoscope.
+It will include listening to the heart.

-Treatment may not be required if you do not have cardiac symptoms and conditions.
-Your doctor may choose to monitor your heart rate and rhythm instead.
+Treatment may not be needed if there are no heart symptoms or problems.
+The doctor may monitor the heart rate and rhythm instead.

 Treatment may include:

-- Stopping any medications that slow the heart rate
+- Stopping any medicines that slow the heart rate

-- Medication to temporarily increase your heart rate
+- Short-term medicine to increase the heart rate

-- An artificial pacemaker to establish and maintain a normal heart rhythm—may be short term or lasting (implanted)
+- An artificial pacemaker to reach and keep a normal heart rhythm—may be short term or lasting (implanted)

 EBSCO Medical Review Board